Macribo/VIII/README.md

 This project is about saving the whales; saving the insects, ensuring that humanity makes it to the stars.
 Why aim for anything less?
-We start with the brain and applying our imagination to how we think.
+We start by applying our imagination to how we think.
+Think about the brain.
+Your brain.
+In the words of Stephen King, "I'm scared, too."
 ...ready?
+Deep breath ( you, yes, you )
+and

 delete_ego();
 drums1.play()